 Egencia Corporate Travel Services

-- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 14.3% in 2012 to close to 15% by the end of our forecast period.
+- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 13.7% in 2014 to close to 15% by the end of our forecast period.
 There would be a marginal downside to the Trefis price estimate if the EBITDA Margins were to decline to the historical levels of close to 14.5% by the end of the forecast period.

 Expedia's corporate travel business, Egencia (egencia.com), provides custom travel products and services to corporate travelers and businesses seeking to optimize travel costs and to improve their employees travel experiences.